 - If you want to be an adept gunner and your base attack bonus isn’t equal to your level, invest ranks in the Piloting skill.

 - If you want to be a worthy captain, invest ranks in one or all of Bluff, Diplomacy, and Intimidate, as well as any or all of the skills listed for the other roles.

 This section explains each skill, including common uses and tasks, typical modifiers, and sometimes even established DCs.
 Your GM may require or allow you to use skills for tasks other than those listed here.

 Each skill description is formatted in the following way.

-Key Ability: The abbreviation for the ability score modifier that is added to skill checks of this type is provided in the parenthetical after the skill’s name.
+Key Ability: The abbreviation for the ability score modifier that is added to skill checks of this type.

-Armor Check Penalty: If this notation occurs in the parenthetical, an armor check penalty (from the armor you are wearing) applies to checks with this skill.
+Armor Check Penalty: Specifies if an armor check penalty (from the armor you are wearing) applies to checks with this skill.